Contextual Bandits with Budgeted Information Reveal: EXPERIMENTS

+\paragraph{Real-World Experiments} Our problem is motivated by the \emph{Oralytics} mobile health application~\citep{trella2022designing}.
+For the purpose of illustrating the concept, we use the ROBAS 2~\citep{shetty2020scalable} and ROBAS 3~\citep{trella2022designing} datasets to simulate a scenario involving $10$ users ($N = 10$) over 140 decision points ($T = 140$).
+This design follows the simulation environment presented in \cite{trella2022designing} but excludes the integration of delayed effects.
+The primary objective of this study is to assess the effectiveness of the proposed algorithm in terms of maximizing the cumulative brushing quality, a chosen reward metric.
+This total brushing quality is represented by $\sum_{t=1}^TQ_{i,t}$, where $Q_{i,t}$ denotes a non-negative measure of brushing quality observed following each decision point.
+Due to the space limitation, we include the details of the simulation environment in Appendix~\ref{app:robas3}.

+To simulate a scenario with budgeted information disclosure, an additional budget of $B=30$ is introduced.
+At each decision instance $t$, the revealer has the choice to disclose the historical record up to that point.
+If the decision is against revealing, the recommender only has access to partial historical information, such as the time of day and weekend indication.
+We conducted $50$ simulation trials.
+The average reward across multiple time points $\frac{1}{N}\sum_{i=1}^N\frac{1}{t_0}\sum_{t=1}^{t_0}Q_{i,t}$, a metric proposed by \cite{trella2022designing}, is reported.

+In Figure~\ref{fig:reward}, we observe that PD2-UCB outperforms PD1-UCB and Naive-UCB in terms of mean performance.
+However, due to 1) limited trial numbers and 2) the limited number of actions, the confidence intervals of the three methods overlap.
+We defer larger-scale experiments to future work.

-We develop a novel learning and optimization algorithm for the problem of jointly optimizing the timing of the pro-treatment actions and personalized treatments.
-This algorithm seamlessly combines contextual bandits with a broad class of online primal-dual mechanisms, where the future context arrival sequence is adversarial and the patient reward and context distribution are stochastic and unknown.
-We provide a rigorous performance guarantee for this algorithm in terms of regret.
+\paragraph{Conclusion and Future Works} We develop a novel learning and optimization algorithm for the problem of jointly optimizing the timing of the pro-treatment actions and personalized treatments.
 This work sheds light on a new direction in online learning and optimization theory that holds promise for advancing digital health interventions.
-Potential future extensions include: 1) a rigorous extension of our algorithm to other reinforcement learning algorithms, 2) consider strategic patient behaviors, and 3) incorporating a context predictor.
-These directions will be addressed in future works.
+Potential future extensions include: a rigorous extension of our algorithm to other reinforcement learning algorithms, and incorporating a context predictor or noisy context.